 The HANDLE.NET software includes an installation program.
-The program requires JavaTM, so make sure you have the java binary directory in your system path.
-Navigate to the "hsj-7.0.0" directory and execute the following commands:
+The program requires Java[TM], so make sure you have the java binary directory in your system path.
+Navigate to the "hsj-8.0.0" directory and execute the following commands:

-On Unix-like systems it can be invoked by running the executable: bin/hdl-setup-server /hs/srv\1 On Windows, DOS, or OS/2 like systems: bin\hdl-setup-server.bat \hs\svr\1 The installation program guides you through a series of configuration options.
+On Unix-like systems: bin/hdl-setup-server /hs/srv_1 On Windows systems: bin/hdl-setup-server.bat \hs\svr_1

+The installation program guides you through a series of configuration options.
 Once complete, there will be a file called 'sitebndl.zip' in your handle server directory which you will email to the Handle System Administrator at hdladmin@cnri.reston.va.us.
 The Administrator will use the 'sitebndl.zip' file to create a prefix in the root service (GHR), and will notify you when this has been completed.
 You will not be able to continue the install until you receive information from the Handle System Administrator concerning your prefix.